Jeremy D. Morley

 Expert testimony is frequently needed in international family law cases.

-International family lawyers are frequently called upon to act as expert witnesses.
+We are frequently called upon to act as expert witnesses.

-Such testimony is often secured in cases concerning international child abduction, particularly in cases in which one parent is seeking to prevent the other parent from having overseas visitation with the child or relocating with the child to another country.
+Such testimony is often secured in cases concerning international child custody, particularly in cases in which one parent is seeking to prevent the other parent from having overseas visitation with the child or relocating with the child to another country.
 However it is also useful in a myriad of other cases.

 Such testimony might concern: